 Moreover, this naturally translates to the fact that if municipalities are to attract more millennials, they must first attract more businesses.
 We can't expect millennials to live in suburban centers which require them to commute to work daily.

 That’s why one of the major solutions to the above conundrum is to build business centers close to municipal areas.
 This kind of planning can lead to a significant decrease in commute times, thus appealing to and attracting a more substantial number of millennials.

 Before we take our leave, we must acknowledge one thing: there are exceptions to every generation.
 In every batch of millennials who choose the city life, there will be a few who are attracted to the serenity and space offered by municipal areas.

 Some millennials still prefer to live within the stronger sense of community feeling and bonding that exists in suburban areas.
 For these representatives of the millennial flock, municipalities can form suitable dwelling places.

-However, their numbers are few, and till municipalities can offer the required amenities to the members of this generation, we can't expect millennials to flock to these locations.
-Better living conditions and fulfilment of generational needs are bound to take centre-stage in the millennials’ choice of dwelling location.
+However, their numbers are few, and until municipalities can offer the required amenities to the members of this generation, we can't expect millennials to flock to these locations.
+Better living conditions and fulfillment of generational needs are bound to take center-stage in the millennials’ choice of dwelling location.